TrattyGod/Stroke-Prediction/README.md

 **Pytorch** for the Neural Network capabilities

-**_⚠ Warning:_** This neural network is designed for people ages 21-100.
-People in this range will have the most accurate results
+**WARNING**: This neural network is designed for people ages 21-100.
+People in this range will have the most accurate results.